 You have mobile app advertising.
-With Facebook and Google, you can actually drive traffic from those ad platforms specifically to your app marketplace listings.
+With Facebook and Google, you can drive traffic from those ad platforms specifically to your app marketplace listings.
 And sometimes that conversion goal can be an app install, which means you are paying per app install.

 Simplify Your Mobile App Onboarding As Much As Possible

 There were a few clients that we worked with who was driving good traffic and getting great downloads...
 We were spending money to promote their app.
 They were getting lots of signups (ie. leads), but they had these long terms of service page that needed to be agreed to before they could get in...

 Immediately after you put your email address, you were redirected to a page that made you read through the Terms.
 It was quite a few scrolls down!
 You can guess what happened.
 People jump ship, never to open the app again.